 Your Home Equity Line of Credit has an interest rate of 2.95%, resulting in an annual interest payment of $737.5.
 Your unsecured line of credit has an interest rate of 8%, equaling an annual interest payment of $2,000.
 And finally, your Credit Card has an interest rate of 20%, resulting in an annual interest payment of $5,000.
 These three payments would result in an annual interest payment of $7,737.5 without debt consolidation.

-If you were to consolidate all three by taking out an additional $50,000 on your Home Equity Line of Credit to pay off the other two debts, you would pay $2,212.5 in interest annually.
+If you consolidate all three by taking out an additional $50,000 on your Home Equity Line of Credit to pay off the other two debts, you would pay $2,212.5 in interest annually.
 You are saving $5,525 each year in interest payments with debt consolidation.

 Investment Loan

-An alternative way to pay down debt many people don't know about requires a financial advisor to help you execute.
-Investors who hold income-generating investments such as publicly traded stocks that pay dividends or mutual funds that pay distributions, such as Matco's mutual funds
+An alternative way to pay down debt many people don’t know about requires a financial advisor to help you execute.
+Investors who hold income-generating investments, such as publicly traded stocks that pay dividends or mutual funds that pay distributions, such as Matco’s mutual funds, can use an investment loan to lower annual interest payments.

 What is an investment loan?